Seirdy/seirdy.one/content/posts/website-best-practices.md

 These tests start out pretty reasonable, but gradually get more ridiculous.
 Once again, use your judgement.

 1. Evaluate the heaviness and complexity of your scripts (if any) by testing with your browser's <abbr title="just-in-time">JIT</abbr> compilation disabled.[^4]
-2. Test using the Tor browser with the safest security level enabled (disables JS, SVG, and other features).
+2. Test using the Tor browser with the safest security level enabled (disables JS and other features).
 3. Load just the HTML.
 No CSS, no images, etc. Try loading without inline CSS as well for good measure.
 4. Print out the site in black-and-white, preferably with a simple laser printer.
-5. Test with a screen reader.
+5. Test with accessibility aids such as screen readers, magnifiers, and switch controls.
+6. Ensure the page responds correctly to browser zoom.
+No sizes or dimensions should remain "fixed" across zoom levels.
-6. Test keyboard navigability with the <kbd>Tab</kbd> key.
+7. Test keyboard navigability with the tab key and with [caret navigation](https://en.wikipedia.org/wiki/Caret_navigation).
 Even without specifying tab indexes, tab selection should follow a logical order if you keep the layout simple.
-7. Test in textual browsers: lynx, links, w3m, ELinks, edbrowse, EWW, Netrik, etc.
+8. Test in textual browsers: lynx, links, w3m, ELinks, edbrowse, EWW, Netrik, etc.
+9. Test in an online website translator tool.
-8. Read the (prettified and indented) HTML source itself and parse it with your brain.
+10. Read the (prettified/indented) HTML source itself and parse it with your brain.
 See if anything seems illogical or unnecessary.
-Imagine giving someone a printout of your page's `<body>` along with a whiteboard.
+Imagine giving someone a printout of your page's <body> along with a whiteboard.
 If they have a basic knowledge of HTML tags, would they be able to draw something resembling your website?
-9. Test in an online website translator tool.
-10. Test on something ridiculous: try your old e-reader's embedded browser, combine an HTML-to-EPUB converter and an EPUB-to-PDF converter, or stack multiple article-extraction utilities on top of each other.
+11. Test on something ridiculous: try your old e-reader's embedded browser, combine an HTML-to-EPUB converter and an EPUB-to-PDF converter, or stack multiple article-extraction utilities on top of each other.
 Be creative and enjoy breaking your site.
 When something breaks, examine the breakage and see if you can fix it by simplifying your page.
-11. Build a time machine.
+12. Build a time machine.
 Travel decades--or perhaps centuries--into the future.
 Keep going forward until the WWW is breathing its last breath.
 Test your site on future browsers.
 Figuring out how to transfer your files onto their computers might take some time, but you have a time machine so that shouldn't be too hard.
 When you finish, go back in time to [meet Benjamin Franklin](https://xkcd.com/567/).

-I'm still on step 10, trying to find new ways to break this page.
+I'm still on step 11, trying to find new ways to break this page.
 If you come up with a new test, please [share it](mailto:~seirdy/seirdy.one-comments@lists.sr.ht).

 Future updates
 --------------